Trooper Raymond C. Dodge

 Raymond C. Dodge

-Trooper Dodge had been at the same call earlier in the day and resolved the situation.
+Trooper Dodge had been on the same call earlier in the day and resolved the situation.
 When the neighbors began to argue again, Trooper Dodge returned and was shot by the subject with a shotgun.
 Trooper Dodge was able to return fire before he died, wounding the subject several times.

 The subject was found guilty of manslaughter and sentenced to 5 to 15 years in prison on August 5, 1975.
 He was paroled on December 9, 1982.

 Trooper Dodge was a United States Marine Corps veteran and had served with the New York State Police for seven months.
+He was survived by his wife and two children.

 Bio